Susceptible-infected-susceptible model on networks with eigenvector localization: Introduction

-Networks \cite{network, cn, netS} essentially capture the structure of individual interactions, contact and mobility patterns, through which information, innovation, fads, epidemics, and human behaviors spread across us \cite{mobp, behavior, metap, hidden}.
-Burst of investigations have been devoted to the susceptible-infected-susceptible (SIS) model on networks to understand, predict and control recurrent contagion phenomena, such as influenza-like diseases, computer virus, memes etc. \cite{process, unifi}.
-There is a threshold of the spreading rate $\lambda_{c}$ separateing the abrupt outbreak of contagion and the nonequilibrium absorbing state phase transition, where the propagation dies out.
+Networks \cite{network, cn, netS} essentially capture the structure of individual interactions, contact and mobility patterns, through which information, innovation, fads, epidemics, and human behaviors spread across us \cite{mobp, behavior, metap, hidden, universal, voter}.
+Burst of investigations have been devoted to SIS model on networks to understand, predict and control diverse recurrent contagion phenomena, such as influenza-like diseases, computer virus, memes etc. \cite{model,process, unifi}.
+There is a threshold $\lambda_{c}$ for the spreading rate corresponding to the nonequilibrium absorbing state phase transition \cite{npt, npt1}.
+The contagion will outbreak above $\lambda_{c}$, and die out below it.
 The heterogeneity of real-world networks characterized by a power law degree distribution $P(k) \sim k^{-\gamma}$ has a nontrivial impact on the threshold.
-The heterogeneous mean field (HMF) theory \cite{hmfP}, a seminal work in this regard, predicts a threshold for uncorrelated random networks $\lambda_{c}^{HMF}=\langle k \rangle/\langle k^{2}\rangle$, where $\langle k \rangle$ and $\langle k^{2} \rangle$ are the first and second moments of $P(k)$.
+As a seminal theory to understand SIS model, the heterogeneous mean field (HMF) theory predicts that for uncorrelated random networks $\lambda_{c}^{HMF}=\langle k \rangle/\langle k^{2}\rangle$, where $\langle k \rangle$ and $\langle k^{2} \rangle$ are the first and second moments of $P(k)$ \cite{hmfP}.
 For $2<\gamma<3$, $\langle k^{2} \rangle$ is divergent in the thermodynamic limit, thus, $\lambda_{c}$ will converge to zero.
 While for $\gamma>3$, $\lambda_{c}>0$, since $\langle k^{2} \rangle$ is finite.

-In spite of the rather simplicity of SIS model, significant controversies and confusions arise from a number of competing theories, especially on whether there is a threshold when $\gamma>3$.
-The following is a rapid review.
-The HMF theory ignores the dynamical correlations.
-Several smart methods tried to remedy it by considering various dynamical correlations, such as the dynamical message passing approach \cite{dmp}, effective degree \cite{edegree} and effective branching factor methods \cite{ebf}.
-The first two obtain identical threshold $\lambda_{c}^{DC}=\langle k \rangle/(\langle k^{2}\rangle-\langle k \rangle)$ \cite{unifi}, while the last estimates that $\lambda_{c}^{HMF}<\lambda_{c}< \lambda_{c}^{DC}$ .
-These theories predict higher threshold than $\lambda_{c}^{HMF}$.
-However, for $2.5<\gamma<3$, the threshold computed by the quasistationary simulations in Ref. \cite{qs} and this paper is much smaller than $\lambda_{c}^{HMF}$.
-In other words, smart methods do not yield more accurate predictions but unexpectedly give worse results.
-The remarkable discrepancy for $2.5<\gamma<3$, to our knowledge, has received less attention, yet deserving concerns.